 If you are wondering how to create a legally-binding contract, then you have come to the right place.
 There are many ways to create a contract - and here we're talking about the document creation process itself, rather than the words contained in the document.
 Many people choose to do it in Microsoft Word - and why not?
 Over one billion devices worldwide can run Microsoft Word, and the platform ‘hosts’ most of the contracts currently in existence at one point or another.

-There’s just one problem: Microsoft built Word to be an all-purpose word processing tool, not a platform to create and manage contracts.
+There’s just one problem: Microsoft built Word to be an all-purpose word processing tool, not contract drafting software.
 Contracts created in Word are usually made by copying and pasting from existing Word documents or templates completed manually.
 This process often leads to deviations from the initial terms, misunderstandings between the parties, and negative consequences for everyone - particularly when trying to wrestled with version control.

 There are three ways to create a contract in Juro.
 You can: